Samohtechs/volaX/README.md

     >> Enter name of image: /path/to/image

-  Pressing enter, it will run imageinfo and bring you to the next prompt to allow you to enter the profile name which you can find in the "Suggested Profile(s)"
+  Pressing enter, it will run _imageinfo_ and bring you to the next prompt to allow you to enter the profile name which you can find in the _"Suggested Profile(s)"_

     >> Enter profile name to use: Win7SP1x64

   Now from there another prompt will be given where you only have to enter specific plugins to use with the profile.
-Above the prompt will be she full path to your image and the profile
+Above the prompt will be the full path to your image and the profile

     (volatility -f /path/to/memoryimage --profile=Win7SP1x64)
     >> Enter plugin $ pstree